≪ Go to our review of Solar Chargers

 This panel is too small to charge multiple devices, so we didn't test its ability to.
 We will say that this is a very simplified design with only one USB port on the back side of the panel and no storage for cords, etc., which is a downside.
 The best contender that will charge multiple devices is the Anker PowerPort 21W - our Editors' Choice winner.
 Other contenders did not fare as well in the metric, with the PowerGreen 21W, Anker PowerPort Lite 15W, Instapark Mercury 10, and Nekteck 14W earning average scores.

 The panels have a coating on them that also protect them from scratches, weather, and general wear and tear, which is nice because the panel is so small and light it is easily slid into a messenger bag or a backpack for an overnight trip.
-Panels with comparable durability are the Instapark Mercury 10W and the Goal Zero Nomad 7.
+Panels with comparable durability are the Instapark Mercury 10W and the Goal Zero Nomad 7 Plus, which has a similar hard plastic feel to the Renogy.
 Both have cells with an extra protective layer that make it easy to wipe off and inspire confidence when leaving the panel out unattended all day.
 Scratches and scuff marks will inevitably appear on these panels after some time, but this award winner proved to be incredibly resilient for such a delicate-looking accessory.

 Weight & Portability

-The E.Flex5 panel is leaps and bounds ahead of all other panels in terms of weight.
+The E.Flex5 panel is leaps and bounds ahead of all other panels regarding weight.
 It weighs only 5.6oz, which is about 7oz lighter than the second lightest panel!

-Its light weight design and small size make it extremely portable.
+Its lightweight design and small size make it extremely portable.
 It can slide in a backpack with books and computers with ease.
 It also comes with suction cups, so that you can hang on a window easily.
-The E.Flex is also one of the easier panels to prop up, against a rock, your device, the curb, etc., which we found to be a benefit during testing.
+The E.Flex is also one of the more natural panels to prop up, against a rock, your device, the curb, etc., which we found to be a benefit during testing.

 The E.Flex5 is a great affordable panel option.
 It sells online for about $30, which is definitely a budget option.
 Though it is low in price, it still functions well for such a small panel.
 For charging small devices, like phones or small batteries, the Renogy works well; It saves size and weight by sacrificing charge time with its low wattage.